 If you’re looking for the cheapest way to remodel a bathroom, you should try your hardest to keep the plumbing where it is.

 11. Keep the shower simple

 If you can incorporate a prefabricated shower enclosure to your bathroom remodel, you will definitely save a lot of money and time.
 A fiberglass shower insert can be installed in a day or two, whereas a tiled one will take at least a week.

-Later this week, I’ll be publishing a WHOLE post about DIY shower tips and will be digging in a lot more to this concept of simple shower designs.
-Be sure to check back and read that when it is published!
+I’ll shared a WHOLE post about DIY shower tips here.
+It digs in a lot more to this concept of simple shower designs.

 If your tub is grimy and looks dated, you’ll be amazed at the difference you can make with refinishing it!
 This tutorial shows you how to use a refinishing kit which you can buy for about $25 (note: you’ll probably need 2-3 for your whole tub but $75 ain’t bad instead of replacing the tub).